mautorresp/CLF-Teleport/README.md

 **Why φ matters:**

-Without explicit φ, questions arise: "What positions does this law cover?"
+Without concrete φ, questions arise: "What positions does this law cover?"
 "Can positions overlap?"
 "Are there gaps?" φ formalizes that every position has exactly one governing law in the causal chain.

 ### 2. Formal Σ Type Definition